Figure's Democratized Prime: How On-Chain Warehouse Lending Is Changing Finance

 Why This Matters: The Warehouse Lending Problem

-To understand why Democratized Prime is significant, you need to understand how mortgage warehouse lending works today.
+To understand why Democratized Prime caught my attention, you need to understand how mortgage warehouse lending works today — and why it's fundamentally broken.

-As Figure CEO Michael Tannenbaum explained, Democratized Prime "takes some of the barriers out" by shifting focus from counterparty risk to asset quality — examining the underlying collateral rather than the lender's balance sheet.
+As Figure CEO Michael Tannenbaum explained in a recent investor call, Democratized Prime "takes some of the barriers out" by shifting focus from counterparty risk to asset quality — examining the underlying collateral rather than the lender's balance sheet.

 Available Lending Pools